Limonite: Uses

 Nickel-rich limonite ores represent the largest reserves of nickel.
 Such minerals are classified as lateritic nickel ore deposits.

 One of the first uses was as a pigment.
 The yellow form produced yellow ochre for which Cyprus was famous, while the darker forms produced more earthy tones.
 Roasting the limonite changed it partially to hematite, producing red ochres, burnt umbers and siennas.

-Bog iron ore and limonite mudstones are mined as a source of iron, although commercial mining of them has ceased in the United States.
+Bog iron ore and limonite mudstones are mined as a source of iron.

 Iron caps or gossans of siliceous iron oxide typically form as the result of intensive oxidation of sulfide ore deposits.
 These gossans were used by prospectors as guides to buried ore.

-In addition the oxidation of those sulfide deposits which contained gold, often resulted in the concentration of gold in the iron oxide and quartz of the gossans.
-Goldbearing limonite gossans were productively mined in the Shasta County, California mining district.
-Similar deposits were mined near Rio Tinto in Spain and Mount Morgan in Australia.
-In the Dahlonega gold belt in Lumpkin County, Georgia gold was mined from limonite-rich lateritic or saprolite soil.
+Limonite was mined for its ancillary gold content.
+The oxidation of sulfide deposits which contained gold, often resulted in the concentration of gold in the iron oxide and quartz of the gossans.
 The gold of the primary veins was concentrated into the limonites of the deeply weathered rocks.
 In another example the deeply weathered iron formations of Brazil served to concentrate gold with the limonite of the resulting soils.